vPeteWalker/midway/prereqs/prereqs.rst

 Prerequisites
 --------------

-In order for an easy POC experience using this guide, it is important to ensure the environment your testing is has met all of the pre-requisites.
-While the guide is applicable to both on-premises and Hosted POC (HPOC) environments, the pre-requisites differ slightly.
+In order for an easy POC experience using this guide, it is important to ensure the environment your testing is has met all of the prerequisites.
+While the guide is applicable to both on-premises and Hosted POC (HPOC) environments, the prerequisites differ slightly.

 Choosing Between HPOC and Physical
 +++++++++++++++++++++++++++++++++++